Disclosure: We may get commissions for purchases made through links in this post.

 Rich Christmas food is not good for your cat!

 Make sure your cat keeps to their regular diet and doesn't feast on Christmas delicacies.
 Most of the foods we love are bad for cats and may cause upset stomach, vomiting, and diarrhea.
 Instruct your visitors and guests not to feed your animals without your permission.

 Never give a kitten or a puppy as a Christmas gift

 Let all your friends know that this is not an acceptable gift under any circumstance.
-To many cute kittens and puppies who begin their lives as Christmas gifts, end them shortly afterward in the local shelter or on the streets.
-Getting a cat or a dog is a life-long commitment that should receive the special consideration it warrants.
+Too many cute kittens and puppies who begin their lives as Christmas gifts, end them shortly afterward in the local shelter or on the streets.
+Getting a cat or a dog is a lifelong commitment that should receive the special consideration it warrants.

 Keep your cats safe over the holiday

 What measures need to be taken in your home is for you to figure out, depending on the temperament of your own cat.
 Some people choose not to have a Christmas tree because of their cats; others choose not to have any ornaments on the tree or avoid electric lights and tinsel, and many simply keep ornaments off the lower branches.
 If this is your cat's first Christmas with a tree, make sure all interactions are supervised until you identify all possible risks and address them.